nihardarji/MultiStepForm/README.md

 * Your readme should let us know how to view your app
 * Please remember to commit often so we can see how you're tracking...

-## How to get in touch
+#### 6 (Bonus): Deploy your app to the world ####
+* Deploy your app to heroku or any server of your choice for a live demo

-If you have any questions, concerns or suggestions please feel free to ping us.
+If you have any questions, concerns or suggestions please feel free to ping us on the recruiting platform.
 Happy coding!
 Camino Financial is a pretty awesome place to work, We hope to see you soon!